aha345/ExchangeOnPrem_MailFix/README.md

 Part 1 gets the info from the user
 Part 2 uses the info from Part 1 to set the correct exchange values

-Reccomended to run this on a on-prem exchange server with the ExchangeOnline and AzureAD module installed
+Recommended to run this on a on-prem exchange server with the ExchangeOnline and AzureAD module installed